david-fale/reflections/sprint-2/my-reflections-sprint-2.md

 # Your Blog

-### Describe what you did in this exercise.
-Did you understand the steps that you were making?
-Can you describe them in simple terms?
+### Can you describe the steps you did in this exercise in simple terms?

-### Did you achieve the learning competencies and keep within the timebox?
+### How are you finding working with the timeboxes?